andymasteroffish/ssdj_2020_frontend/README.md

 All players move simultaneously.

-The goal is for the server to finish processing and send out the move *before* the 4th beat
+The goal is for the server to finish processing and send out the move _before_ the 4th beat

 ## Testing

-Use `python -m SimpleHTTP Server` to test locally
+Use `yarn start` to test locally

 The backend repo has instructions for how to run that locally as well

 You can uncomment a line at the top of js/communication.js to use the local websocket server

 ## Files